betseyw15/events.en/help/experience-manager-gems/overview.md

 </table>

 -->
 Our latest AEM GEMs webinar on **Unleashing the Potential of New Relic APM for AEM as a Cloud Service.
-Maximize Performance and Expedite Issue Resolution.** has been conducted on *September 20th, 2023*.
+Maximize Performance and Expedite Issue Resolution** has been conducted on *September 20th, 2023*.
 The **recording** can be found here: [New Relic APM for Adobe Experience Manager as a Cloud Service](/help/experience-manager-gems/gems2023/newrelic-apm-for-aem-cloud-service.md)

 >[!NOTE]